Forms of remuneration

 Terms Terms Terms Terms

-*** Calculation based on Black & Scholes model.
-Insurance margin and return on capital at risk criteria assumed to be fulfilled at 100 per cent.
+** Calculation based on Black & Scholes model.
+Return on capital at risk criteria assumed to be fulfilled at 100 per cent.

 The weightings of the LTI performance metrics, target thresholds and their outcome are described in the tables below.